NileFrater/machinepack-yelp/machinepack-yelp/README.md

 ## Usage

-For the latest usage documentation, version information, and test status of this module, see <a href="http://node-machine.org/machinepack-zendesk" title="Work with zendesk. (for node.js)">http://node-machine.org/machinepack-zendesk</a>.
+For the latest usage documentation, version information, and test status of this module, see <a href="http://node-machine.org/machinepack-yelp" title="Work with yelp. (for node.js)">http://node-machine.org/machinepack-yelp</a>.
 The generated manpages for each machine contain a complete reference of all expected inputs, possible exit states, and example return values.
 If you need more help, or find a bug, jump into [Gitter](https://gitter.im/node-machine/general) or leave a message in the project [newsgroup](https://groups.google.com/forum/?hl=en#!forum/node-machine).

 ## About  &nbsp; [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/node-machine/general?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)